Macrometacorp/docs/docs/queryworkers/c8ql/coming-from-sql.md

        COUNT(*) AS number
   FROM users
   WHERE active = 1
-  GROUP BY year, month
+  WHERE number > 20
-  WHERE number > 20;
+  GROUP BY year, month;
 ```

 C8QL: